 Tiramisu is an amazing classic Italian dessert.
 It is made with layers of espresso dipped Ladyfingers cookies, smooth mascarpone cream whipped with a hint of Amaretto and dusted with cocoa powder.
 This recipe uses raw eggs but they are cooked to safe temperature.

 Tiramisu is a special dessert for me.
 I tried it for the first time when I moved to the states.
-My family owned a little restaurant and it was one of the desserts on the menu.
+This was one of the best desserts on the menu of our family restaurant.
 My mom was always the one to make the desserts and she insisted that I try her Tiramisu first.
-I Loved it!
-(Yeap, with a capitol “L.”)
+I Loved it at first bite!

 I watched her make Tiramisu for years but was always intimidated to make it myself.
 The finished product always looked like it took forever to make.
 Boy, was I wrong.
 This dessert is super easy to make and takes about 30 minutes.
 The longest part is letting it set in the refrigerator for a few hours.

-If you have an immersion blender, (you are probably besties with it like I am) then you won’t have to break out your hand mixer or stand-up mixer and it will be that much easier.
+If you have an immersion blender, then you won’t have to break out your hand mixer or stand-up mixer and it will be that much easier.
 You can use the whisk attachment for whipped cream, for beating the eggs and beating in mascarpone cheese.
-But enough about my crush on my immersion blender and more about my crush on this dessert!